 How much does Coolors cost?

-For solo or freelance designers, the Pro plan (approx. $4.99/month) is a must.
-It unlocks unlimited saving, advanced exports (SVG, CSS), and better organization.
+For the solo or freelance designer, the formule Pro (approx. €4.99/month) is a must.
+It unlocks unlimited recording, advanced exports (SVG, CSS) and better organization.
 A key investment for an optimized workflow.

-Agencies and teams will opt for the Team plan (around $14.99/user/month, billed annually).
-All Pro features are included, plus real-time collaboration.
-The cost is justified by the efficiency and consistency it brings to group projects.
+Agencies and teams will opt for the formule Team (around €14.99/user/month, annual).
+All Pro functions are included, plus real-time collaboration.
+A cost justified by the efficiency and coherence of collective projects.

-What are the key features of Coolors?
+What are Coolors' key features?

 - Speed of generation.

-- Intuitive and user-friendly interface.
+- Intuitive, user-friendly interface.

 - Multiple export options.